 Barney Artist ft.
 Tom Misch, Loyle Carner and Rebel Kleff - 'Good To Be Home'

 'Good To Be Home' might be the smoothest posse cut ever, with jazzy tones sweeping through the song that sits perfectly in the bastion of great FIFA songs.

 Even with the likes of Billie Eilish, Gorillaz and Childish Gambino on the soundtrack, 'Good To Be Home' is a winner.

 P Money ft.
 Giggs - Where & When

-From the smoothness of 'Good To Be Home' to the grimy goodness of 'Where & When', EA are continually pushing the envelope when it comes to new soundtracks for FIFA.
-In the most recent edition, P Money's 'Where & When' is a brilliant grime track with enough attitude to fill Wembley.
+From the smoothness of 'Good To Be Home' to the grimy goodness of 'Where & When', EA Sports are continually pushing the envelope when it comes to new soundtracks for FIFA.
+P Money's 'Where & When' is a brilliant grime track with enough attitude to fill Wembley.

 Also on the soundtrack are songs from Loyle Carner, Jai Paul and Flume.
 Even Ireland's very own JYellowL is on the soundtrack representing.

 Glass Animals get their second entry on this noble list.